cristianvasquez/obsidian-lab/README.md

   - 'panel-left': Attaches a panel on the left
   - 'panel-right': Attaches a panel on the right
   - 'replace-text': Replaces the selected text with the response (example: translate a paragraph)
-  - 'insert-text': Inserts text in the cursor position (example: insert table of contents)
+  - 'insert-text': Inserts text in the cursor position (example: insert a table of contents)

-## Installation
+## Build

-### The javascript part

 is built like all the other plugins,